gvwilson/thirdbit/src/fiction/iffy/index.md

 The smell of the automatic disinfectant spray at the entrance and the stern looks the guard gave anyone who tried to run through it instead of pausing to count to five.
-The awe she felt seeing a tiger pace back and forth in an enclsoure at the zoo.
+The awe she felt seeing a tiger pace back and forth in an enclosure at the zoo.

 *you never*